 Due Date and Frequency for a Biennial Report in Alaska

 After successfully starting your domestic LLC, you are required to file an Initial Report within six months.
 The good news is that this filing is free and can be completed entirely online.
-Just make sure you have your Entity Number on hand when you start the process.
+Just make sure you have your entity number on hand when you start the process.

 Your Biennial Report will be due on January 2, every other year.
 The years you file, however, depend on when you formed your LLC.
-If you started your company during an even-numbered year, you will file on January 2 of every subsequent even-numbered year.
+If you started your company during an even-numbered year, you will file by January 2 of every subsequent even-numbered year.
 If you formed it during an odd-numbered year, you will file during subsequent odd-numbered years.

 What Happens if You Don’t File?